mariebtreschow/nycda-backend-exam/part2.md

 6 - What is the difference between database-level validations and application-level validations?

-One is made in the on a database-level and one in the application, it is a better practice to have a "fat model" rather than too many constraints on the db.
-If you change something in the model you don't need to run a migration.
-Also, the validations in the app runs before the database validations.
+One is made in the on a database-level and one in the application.
+It is better to have many constraints on the database rather than in the model.

 7 - Why do we use bcrypt.
 Write down 3 reasons why we use it if you can.

 To secure the passwords in the database, if someone get access to our database, it will not see the password, but the encrypted version of it.
 Bcrypt is super slow which also makes it super hard to hack, compared to salting for example.
 Good for integrity.
+Bcrypt compare two hashes.

 8 - What is a flash message?